nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Delete tag of Task: `deleteTag`

 Deletes a tag from its associated task.
-Note that tags are case-sensitive.
+Tags are case-insensitive, so a tag with the same spelling (regardless of case) will be deleted.

 Application: Used to remove a tag without the need to reset all other tags.